ga4gh/pedigree/docs/source/concepts.rst

    * - age
      - 0..1
      - Age of the individual, can be either Age, Estimated Age (or Ontology Class), Age Range, and/or Gestational Age; See also `Phenopackets' TimeElement <https://phenopacket-schema.readthedocs.io/en/latest/time-element.html#rsttimeelement>`_.
-   * - raceEthnicityAncestry
+   * - populationDescriptors
      - 0..*
-     - Race, Ethnicity, or Ancestry of the individual; terms from the `Human Ancestry Ontology (HANCESTRO) <https://www.ebi.ac.uk/ols/ontologies/hancestro>`_ are recommended.
+     - Information about the individual's ancestry, ethnicity, race, tribe, etc.,; terms from the `Human Ancestry Ontology (HANCESTRO) <https://www.ebi.ac.uk/ols/ontologies/hancestro>`_ are recommended, but freetext must be supported
    * - deceased
      - 0..1
      - The presumed/accepted life status of the individual as of the pedigree collection date
    * - affected
      - 0..1
-     - Whether or not the individual is affected by the condition being investigated in this pedigree (``Pedigree.reason``)
+     - Whether or not the individual is affected

 Relationship
 ============

-The *Relationship* class defines the family relations in a pedigree.
+The *Relationship* concept represents the relationship that one individual has to another individual.

 .. list-table::
    :header-rows: 1